 You work in Finland for the Nordic Investment Bank

 If the country where you work is Finland and your employer is the Nordic Investment Bank (NIB), the Nordic Development Fund (NDF) or the Nordic Environment Finance Corporation (NEFCO), you pay 40% tax on your annual wage income.
 This is a final tax, withheld at source.
 Alternatively, for each taxable year, you can opt for tax treatment under the progressive schedule.

 The final tax withheld at source also covers the employee’s health insurance contribution, so that contribution is not charged to you separately although you are covered by the Finnish health insurance system.

-If you have opted for the final tax (40%) and you have no other earned income, there is no need to report your wages on the Finnish pre-completed tax return.
+If you have opted for the final tax (40%), there is no need to report your wages on the Finnish pre-completed tax return.